-Don’t get me wrong, I don’t assume that you are going to climb the Kilimanjaro or cross the Arctic on a sleigh so that you’d need thorough preparation.
+Don’t get me wrong, I don’t assume that you are going to climb the Kilimanjaro or cross the Arctic on a sleigh so you’d need thorough preparation.
 However, even if you are just going to a different continent with extreme weather conditions for a couple of weeks, getting your body in shape cannot hurt.
 Already a long-haul flight can be an attack on your immune system.
 I cannot even count how often I got a cold a couple of days after the flight which was clearly the consequence of the air conditions on board, swirling germs around.

 Once you’re landed, your body might have to adapt to the climate at your final destination.
 I often go on a trip to the tropics during European wintertime.
 This can easily lead to a temperature difference of 30 to 35 degrees.
-In addition, there is the jet lag – you won’t be sleeping soundly the first couple of nights since for you, bedtime will be somewhen in the afternoon or only in the wee hours.
+In addition, there is jet lag – you won’t be sleeping soundly the first couple of nights since, for you, bedtime will be somewhen in the afternoon or only in the wee hours.

 All this takes a toll on your body.
 Also, just walking around let alone hiking might be much more exhausting in hot’n’humid weather you’re not used to.
 Obviously, you need to drink far more…water; and far less…alcohol.

 If you are planning on some physical activities like hiking, you should work out – a bit more than usual – already before your trip.
-Practicing some cardio exercise and strengthening your muscles will make you ready for some longer tours even in the heat or mountainous heights.
+Practicing some cardio exercises and strengthening your muscles will make you ready for some longer tours even in the heat or mountainous heights.

 Also, you might want to strengthen your immune system by taking some vitamin capsules.
 Usually, I’m not a fan of taking pills.
-Nevertheless, since I’m taking additional vitamins about a week before and during my trip, I’m safe from colds that I used to get from long-haul flights.
+Nevertheless, since I’m taking additional vitamins about a week before and during my trip, I’m safe from the colds that I used to get from long-haul flights.

 Especially if you are a frequent traveller, you won’t learn the native language of every country you’re visiting.
 However, knowing a couple of keywords and phrases might help and get you further even if you’re far from fluent.